 - Listing of Callisto® labels (including Maine’s chemigation of Callisto® label) at the CDMS Agro-chemical database;

 - Cranberries are highly tolerant of the active ingredient in Callisto® (mesotrione) – Cranberry is highly tolerant because it is capable of rapidly metabolizing the mesotrione, but some growers out west have reported ‘some’ cranberry blossom damage as a result of the particular surfactant that might be used in conjunction with it, if used during bloom.
-Mostly, it was the surfactant known as Silicon Hybrid that was the more phytotoxic one, to cranberry, of the six that were studied out west.

 - It has pre and post-emergent activity on a wide range of weed species.

 - Callisto® is absorbed by roots, stems AND leaves, so it is translocated throughout the plant.

 The following information about Callisto® was largely compiled from Wisconsin’s Cranberry Crop Management Newsletter (June 2007) containing information from Teryl Roper, UW-Madison Extension Horticulturist (at that time), and Jed Colquhoun, UW-Madison Extension Weed Specialist: